 Â

-- 100% Clean Formula: no synthetic dyes, fillers, preservatives, or artificial ingredients.
+- 100% clean formula: no synthetic dyes, fillers, preservatives, or artificial ingredients.

-- Right Nutrients, Right Dose.
-Research Backed, Clinically Tested: formulated with key, hard to find nutrients, including folate and choline, in the most bioavailable form.
+- Right nutrients, right dose:Â formulated with key, hard to find nutrients, including folate and choline, in the most bioavailable form.

-- Just Three Pills Daily: nutrient density of 6 to 8 pills packed into just 3 a day.
+- Just three pills daily: nutrient density of 6 to 8 pills packed into just 3 a day.

-- Attention to Men’s Health: unique formula to promote fertility for the other half of the equation.
+- Attention to men’s health: unique formula to promote fertility for the other half of the equation.

-- The only Supplement with a Holistic Approach: supporting mind and body with effective tools like the WeNatal Journal.
+- The only supplement with a holistic approach: supporting mind and body with effective tools like the WeNatal Journal.

 Â